MinchinWeb/blog.minchin.ca/content/20210511-covid-vaccine-1.md

 the summer by the time that comes.
 And there still isn't a shot approved for the young ones yet, for the kids under 12.
 Will this ever really go away until something is approved for the kids?
 I don't know.
-For now, in-person schooling has been cancelled to try and keep the case count down.
+For now, in-person schooling has been cancelled ("for the next two weeks") to try and keep the case count down.

 Overall, I'll take this bit of hope.
 Hopefully, more reasons to hope follow soon!